Train Whistles

 The End of My BMX Career

-Being male, there were many times throughout my first 10 years when my brain was just... out to lunch.
+Being a dudebro, there were many times throughout my first 10 years when my brain was just... out to lunch.
 It happens to the best of us.
 But the biggest brain shut down I ever experienced (even bigger than the time I learned just how funny 'man pain' isonce again involved me and my bike, but this time some concrete stairs as well.
 And instead of my down below ugly bits, it involved my head.
 I had this red Huffy like the one seen in the picture here, and it survived the fall fine.
 Unfortunately though, I'm not a bicycle.
 Now I can't fathom what was going through my mind when I attempted to ride my bike down the concrete stairs at the age of 9 (nor remember it, like many things I did before this incident), but it probably had to do with a vision of performing an awesome trick I'd seen, coupled with the thought "it looked so easy on TV," coupled with the kind of daring stupidity that being male and being 9 will do to you.

 So without a functioning brain, or a helmet, I came to the edge of the staircase on my bike, a full six steps to the concrete path below, and decided to take the plunge.
 I backed up a few feet and then peddled toward the edge again, thinking only of how "totally rad" it was going to be, even if I had to deal with a couple mere "bumps" on the way down.
 A second later, and my front tire had left the top step.
 It bounced down one, skid to another, and sent the back of the bike up in the air and down on itself.
 I was thrown clear of the seat, and landed head first on the concrete after a brief tumble down the stairs myself, probably going full scorpion on the ground.
 In a another second's time, I made the passage from breathing to bleeding, and then to screaming, and my BMX career was over just like that.
 Not so awesome.